 '''

 \count10=20

 a\directlua{tex.print(tex.count[10]+5)}b

 expands to

 a25b

 Here is another example:

-$\pi = \directlua{tex.print(math.pi)}$
+\pi = \frac{directlua{tex.print(math.pi)}}{directlua}

 will result in

-π = 3.1415926535898
+\pi = 3.1415926535898

 '''

 Note that the expansion of \directlua is a sequence of characters, not of tokens, contrary to all TEX commands.
-So formally speaking its expansion is null, but it places material on a pseudo-file to be immediately read by TEX, as ε -TEX's \scantokens.
+So formally speaking its expansion is null, but it collects material in a new level on the input stack to be immediately read by TEX after the LUA call as finished.
+It is a bit like $\varepsilon$ -TEX's \scantokens, which now uses the same mechanism.
 For a description of print functions look at section 11.3.13.

 Because the (general text) is a chunk, the normal LUA error handling is triggered if there is a problem in the included code.
-The LUA error messages should be clear enough, but the contextual information is still pretty bad.
+The LUA error messages should be clear enough, but the contextual information is often suboptimal because it can come from deep down, and TeX has no knowledge about what you do in LUA.
 Often, you will only see the line number of the right brace at the end of the code.

 While on the subject of errors: some of the things you can do inside LUA code can break up LUAMETATEX pretty bad.
-If you are not careful while working with the node list interface, you may even end up with assertion errors from within the TeX portion of the executable.
+If you are not careful while working with the node list interface, you may even end up with errors or even crashes from within the TEX portion of the executable.